How to Become a Pro Scriptwriter

 Being a scriptwriter can often be a lonely job.

 Just you and your typewriter (well…laptop) can be a somewhat isolated working existence.
-It’s therefore important to meet and connect with your peers in the scriptwriting world.
+Therefore, it is important to meet and connect with your peers in the scriptwriting world.

 Whether it’s attending industry events or staying active and communicative on social media, it’s important to form and maintain a community of scriptwriters.

-You will share experiences of the industry and find solidarity therefore.
-Creativity will bounce and flow and ideas will spark off each other when shared.
+In addition, you will share experiences of the industry and find solidarity.
+Therefore, creativity will bounce and flow and ideas will spark off each other when shared.

 Don’t ever be afraid that a writer might ‘steal’ your idea.
 Peer groups work in homage to each other and no one can succeed in isolation.